simon0191/OnlinePythonTutor/wishlist.md

 - if there's an infinite loop (or execution runs too long), still trace and render the first 1,000 steps instead of just returning an error, so users can see which parts of their code led to the too-long execution ([GitHub Issue](https://github.com/pgbovine/OnlinePythonTutor/issues/265))
 - implement *backend* breakpoints (like the Python #break annotation) for all other languages, so that overly-long execution traces don't get generated even for larger pieces of code
   - right now there are breakpoints in the frontend, but that doesn't help when the backend already executes for > 1,000 steps; we need breakpoints in the backend (likely implemented as comment annotations or GUI clicks in the code editor gutter) to really clamp down on overly-long executions
+- similarly, implement variable watches or ignores in the backend so that we can specify what variables we care about (or don't care about) visualizing; again, we can do this in the frontend, but if we do this in the backend, it will *drastically* cut down on the sizes of traces and allow users to visualize much more code
+  - one potential format is something like adding a comment of "function_name::variable_name" for local variables; it would be nice to just put them as comments beside a particular function, but that requires language-specific parsers to know about functions (e.g., in Python you can do it as docstrings, but for other languages you need suitable hacks)
 - more reliable and faster server-side execution for non-Python backends
   - this may involve creating [smaller and more efficient](https://www.youtube.com/watch?v=pPsREQbf3PA) Docker images, maybe having separate images for compiling and running the respective backend binaries (so that the image that runs the backend doesn't have all the bloat of source code or build tools)
   - also, right now the server launches a separate Docker process for every incoming (non-Python) request, which is probably super-wasteful; a potentially more efficient solution is to have a *persistent* microservice server running inside of a long-running Docker container for each individual language backend, and then have a (nginx?) proxy direct traffic into each of the microservices depending on the requested language; this will avoid spawning/destroying a Docker container *per incoming request*!